 During the week you are preparing your body, try my Secret Detox Drink.
 It boosts your energy and helps you to detox and cleanse the liver.
 This recipe calls for apple cider vinegar, lemon juice, cayenne pepper, cinnamon and water.

 Then, during the week of your cleanse try this liver detox drink.
 This recipe will help support your body while cleansing:

 - Dilute cranberry juice with a ratio of 3 parts water to 1 part cranberry juice.

 - Add 1/4 teaspoon each of nutmeg and ginger and a 1/2 teaspoon of cinnamon into a tea infuser and let steep in simmering water for 20 minutes.

 - Add the juice of 3 oranges and 3 lemons and stir.
 If the mixture is too tart, sweeten with your favorite all-natural sweetener.

 - Sip throughout the day.

 You should consume a minimum of 72 ounces of this mixture and 72 ounces of water.
-After 1 day of the cranberry juice blend, reintroduce the foods you ate in preparation for the cleanse.
+After one day of the cranberry juice blend, reintroduce the foods you ate in preparation for the liver cleanse.